rynrsts/rynrsts/README.md

 My name is Ryan Aristosa, but you can call me Ry.

-- A graduate of Bachelor of Science in Information Technology, Magna Cum Laude
+- Graduate of Bachelor of Science in Information Technology, Magna Cum Laude
+- Jr. Software Engineer

 <br>